finengmath/finengmath.github.io/README.md

 ## Overview

-This project aims to build a Finnish–English mathematical lexicon with bidirectional search, browsing, and community-supported translation requests.
+This project aims to build a Finnish–English mathematical lexicon with bidirectional search, browsing, and community-submitted translation requests.
 The lexicon is designed to scale to thousands of entries and to support both web-based use and classical PDF publication.

 The authoritative data source is a BibTeX file with a fixed schema, which is automatically mapped to JSON for use in web interfaces and other tools.